Simple and functional ideas to help you stop creating more clutter in your home. Great tips for a clutter free home!

 The most asked question I get about decluttering is where to start.

 To start, you need to stop making clutter worse.

 Use these ideas to stop the clutter from getting overwhelming

 Years ago this is how I started my journey of reducing the stuff in our home.
 I stopped adding to my clutter.

-- Stop buying all the extra gadgets and new cleaning supplies thinking cleaning and organizing are what is wrong.
+- Stop buying extra gadgets and new cleaning supplies.
 A few simple items do the trick.

-- Stop keeping craft supplies and DIY stuff just in case.
+- Stop holding on to craft supplies and DIY stuff just in case.

 - No more saving broken items you “plan to” fix.

-- Stop pointing out other family members clutter and take a deep dive into your own.
+- Stop pointing out your family members clutter and take a deep dive into your own.